 It is the responsibility of organisations using GP Connect to ensure that they comply with the NDSA, and their statutory and legal obligations regarding data protection and confidentiality.

 Opting out of GP Connect

-If patients do not wish their information to be shared using GP Connect, they can opt out by contacting their PCN or GP Surgery.
+If patients do not wish their information to be shared using GP Connect, they can opt out by contacting their GP practice.

 National Data Opt-Out